 Another perk from choosing this treatment method is that it can treat most forms of pigmentation including melasma, pigmentary marks from acne inflammation, freckles, sun spots, or just generally dull and dehydrated skin.
 However, proper consultation is necessary as some pigment conditions are situated on different layers of the skin, thus requiring the use of the right laser accordingly.

 At The Ogee Clinic, you can be assured that a thorough consultation is conducted before the commencement of any laser treatment.
-The Glow and Radiance program offered is a multi-modal system that not only helps women achieve flawless, healthy skin but a radiant complexion without any use of makeup.
+The Glow and Radiance program offered is a multi-modal system that not only helps women achieve flawless, healthy skin, but a radiant complexion without any use of makeup.

 The program is exclusively tailored to each individual pigmentary condition, as well as skin colour and tone.
 As the treatment is non-invasive by nature, one can walk in and walk out without any laser downtime.
-Over time, results such as a reduction of UV-induced damage, and even skin colour tone, smoother skin texture (reduction of fine lines), and maintenance of glowing, healthy skin will be apparent.
+Over time, results such as a reduction of UV-induced damage, an even skin colour tone, smoother skin texture (reduction of fine lines), and a maintenance of glowing, healthy skin will be apparent.

 Effective Treatment 4: Skin-Boosting Treatments

 The name says it all.
-Basically the skinbooster treatment is done with a fine needle through a series of micro-injections, depositing a product into the dermal layer of the skin.
+Basically the skin booster treatment is done with a fine needle through a series of micro-injections, depositing a product into the dermal layer of the skin.
 It’s a quick, lunch-time procedure, aimed at targeting the areas of concern with minimal bruising after.
-It has been shown to repair sun-damaged skin, slow down aging at a cellular level, and improve acne scars by increasing the collagen content of damaged skin cells.
+It has been shown to repair sun-damaged skin, slow down ageing at a cellular level, and improve acne scars by increasing the collagen content of damaged skin cells.
 It is also helpful to do some research on the various skin boosters that a clinic is subscribed to, especially if you have sensitive skin or have other existing skin conditions.

 The most common skin booster in the market is made of hyaluronic acid and is used to provide hydration, increase moisture levels and subdermal collagen production.
-Small deposits of these liquid gold act as water reservoirs for the skin, hence retaining long-lasting hydration for plump, dewy, and supple skin.
+Small deposits of these liquid gold act as water reservoirs for the skin, hence retaining long lasting hydration for plump, dewy, and supple skin.

 Rejuran is another skin booster that has become the latest craze in the aesthetic market.
 Instead of hyaluronic acid, it is made of PolyNucleotides (PNs).
 They are also administered via the regular injection method and is touted to be a skin healer, to repair cellular damage caused by external (sun exposure) and internal (scarring) factors.
 The Ogee Clinic is one of the few establishments that provide this treatment option.